 The chemicals then move to the bladder, and they eventually leave the body in the urine.
 The body will also excrete some metabolites through feces and sweat.

-Factors that affect the rate of metabolization include the amount of molly a person has ingested and the time at which they took their last dose.
-Other factors that affect the rate of metabolization include the person’s:
+Factors that affect the rate of metabolization include the amount of molly a person ingests and when they took their last dose.
+Other factors that affect the rate of metabolization include: